 The International Foundations Program is a two-semester experience that allows undergraduate students to take credit-bearing courses at Mercyhurst, as well as receive additional language support through academic courses focused on enriching their language development.
 Acceptance into IFP is based on TOEFL or IELTS scores.
 Applicants must demonstrate an adequate command of the English language.
 Upon acceptance into the International Foundations Program, students select an academic major and begin the Foundations year.

 To complete your application, please submit the following documents to Eric Evans at firstname.lastname@example.org after completing your online application:

 For more information, please contact Eric Evans at email@example.com.

 Students with demonstrated English proficiency (IELTS of 6.5+) are invited to apply for admission as an undergraduate student.
 Traditional undergraduate students enter into an academic program of study directly and are not required to take Intensive English or Foundations courses.
-Please contact Eric Evans, Director of International Admissions at firstname.lastname@example.org for more information.
-Students who wish to apply for undergrauate admissions should submit the following:
+Please contact Eric Evans, director of International Admissions at firstname.lastname@example.org for more information.
+Students who wish to apply for undergraduate admissions should submit the following:

 Obtain Your Visa and Plan Your Travel to the United States

-If you are residing outside of the U.S., you must visit obtain a passport from your government.
-Next, you must apply for an F-1 Student visa.
-As soon as you receive your I-20 from Mercyhurst University, schedule your visa appointment at the nearest U.S. Embassy or Consulate in your home country to apply for an F-1 visa.
+If you reside outside of the U.S., you must obtain a passport from your government.
+Next, you must apply for a F-1 Student Visa.
+As soon as you receive your I-20 from Mercyhurst University, schedule your visa appointment at the nearest U.S. Embassy or Consulate in your home country to apply for the F-1 Visa.
 Be sure to bring the following to your appointment:

 Students applying for initial entry may be issued the visa up to 120 days before the start date of their academic program.
 You may not enter the U.S. earlier than 30 days before the start date of your program, so make your travel arrangements with this in mind.